azmelekin/azmelekin.github.io/_posts/2017-10-05-UsingRMarkdown.md

 #see what the first few lines of the data look like.
 We also need to assign appropriate columns and rows later.
 head(EconNews[,c(1,5:10)])
 ```
-Some more cleaning & adjustment:
-"," needs to be removed so we can coveniently convert from one to another form of number types.
+Some more cleaning & adjustment: remove "," from the data so we can coveniently convert from one to another form of number types.

 ``` r
 EconNews[] <- lapply(EconNews, gsub, pattern=',', replacement='')